Josh Clackstone

 Joshua Philip Clackstone (born 18 September 1996) is an English professional footballer who plays as a defender for Alfreton Town.

 Career

 Born in Beverley, Clackstone began his career at Hull City, and signed on loan for Notts County in January 2017.
 He moved on loan to Halifax Town in November 2017.

-He was released by Hull at the end of the 2017–18 season.
+He was released by Hull at the end of the 2017–18 season, having made one appearance for the club.

 In July 2018, Clackstone signed for Alfreton Town.